natanielruiz/deep-head-pose/README.md

 * Instructions for all scripts
 * Better and better models
 * Videos and example images!

-For details about the method and quantitative results please check the [paper](https://arxiv.org/abs/1710.00925).
-An errata for incorrect table references will be issued on Dec 1st.

 If you find Hopenet useful in your research please consider citing: